Bobcat Volleyball Ready to Take Care of Unfinished Business

 "We've got six freshman coming in, we're basically returning the whole team, we only have one senior graduating so we've got a lot of veterans that have done this and know what they're doing and a lot of young girls who are ready to give us a run for our money," Cats junior outside hitter Kira Thomsen said.

-One rookie that was mentioned by both Thomsen and Pence who is giving the vets a run for their money is Madilyn Siebler.
+Both Thomsen and Pence mentioned Madilyn Siebler as one rookie who is giving the vets a run for their money.

 Head coach Daniel Jones is excited about the increased competition within the team, however the seasoned leaders will be critical to the group's success.